PapaOscar90/Web-Engineering/docs/Architecture.md

 # Architecture Design
-This document serves to define the Architecture of the Corgi Flight Statistics webapp.
+This document serves to define the Architecture of the Corgi Flight Statistics Web Application.
-##### Version 0.0.1
+# Version 0.0.1
 ## Milestone Checklist
 - [ ] Provide a high-level architecture of the Web app
     - [ ] including the technologies tobe used and their justification.
 - [ ] Identify one or more value-added features to be offered through the Web app(optional).